 How do you know if your ecommerce business needs a doing business as name, or DBA?
-If you’re not familiar with the definition, a DBA is the official and public registration of a name under which you do business.
+If you’re not familiar with the phrase, a DBA is the official and public registration of a name under which you do business.

 Name protection aside, why else would an ecommerce business need a DBA?
 Let’s take a look at some of the most popular reasons for having a DBA.